tatianasstavares/tatianasstavares/README.md

 My name is Tatiana Tavares, self-taught software developer and chemist by formation.

-I'm currently studyng at CESAE Digital and Rocketseat.
+I'm currently studyng at Origamid and Rocketseat.

 -  🚀   Student at [Rocketseat](https://rocketseat.com.br/).
 -  🔖   Student at [Origamid](https://www.origamid.com/).